Amos47/2400/GLOSSARY.md

 ## requirements

 What systems are expected to accomplish.
 What the party requesting the system needs the system to do.

+##Shadow IT

+The 'unofficial' almost underground proliferation among employees (*and departments) to support, sanction and provide ICT devices and services that are not necessarily authorised by corporate ICT.
+See also BYOD.

 ## spurious